Muzammil Qureshi

-Muhammad Muzammil Qureshi (محمد مزمل قریشی; born 9 February 1979) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Muhammad Muzammil Qureshi (محمد مزمل قریشی; born 9 February 1979) is a Pakistani politician who had been a member of the National Assembly of Pakistan from June 2013 to May 2018.
 Previously he had been a member of the Provincial Assembly of Sindh from 2008 to 2013.

 Early life and education

 He was born on 9 February 1979 in Karachi.

 He has done Master of Arts in Political Science from the Federal Urdu University and Bachelor of Arts from the University of Karachi.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement (MQM) from Constituency PS-118 (Karachi-XXX) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement (MQM) from Constituency PS-118 (Karachi-XXX) in the 2008 Sindh provincial election.
 He received 44,811 votes and defeated Qazi Iftikhar Ahmed Qureshi, a candidate of Pakistan Peoples Party (PPP).

-He was elected to the National Assembly of Pakistan as a candidate of MQM from Constituency NA-253 (Karachi-XV) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of MQM from Constituency NA-253 (Karachi-XV) in the 2013 Pakistani general election.
 He received 101,386 votes and defeated Muhammad Ashraf Jabbar Qureshi, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-In April 2018, he quit MQM and joined Pak Sarzameen Party.
+In April 2018, he quit MQM and joined Pak Sarzameen Party (PSP).

+On 21 November 2023, he left the MQM-P and joined the PPP.